quintel/documentation/docs/contrib/recursive-methods.md

 ---
-title: Recursive Methods
+title: Recursive methods
 ---

-## What are Recursive Methods?
+## What are recursive methods?
-Recursive methods traverse a calculated graph from one node backward through its parents to determine aggregated properties like primary demand, emissions, or costs.
-Sometimes it is necessary to traverse recursively when each node's calculation depends on the result of the same calculation performed on its parent nodes.
+Recursive methods traverse a graph from a node/edge backwards through its parents to allocate 'upstream' properties like primary demand, emissions, or costs, to the node/edge.

-to determine inherited attributes determined by other inherited attributes.

-### With and Without Losses
+### With and without losses
-Nodes in energy systems often have inefficiencies, leading to energy losses during conversion or transmission.
-Recursive calculations can either account for these losses or ignore them, depending on the context.
+Nodes in the graph can have efficiencies attritubed to them, to model conversion or transport losses.
+Recursive methods can either account for these losses or ignore them, depending on the context.

-- **With losses:** The calculation includes efficiency or loss factors at each node/edge, adjusting the propagated value according to these inefficiencies.
+- **With losses:** efficiency losses are included at each node, adjusting the propagated value according to these inefficiencies.
+This is suitable for methods like primary demand, where more primary demand is needed to supply a given final demand node, due to efficiency losses encountered during recursion.
-- **Without losses:** Efficiency losses are ignored, allowing direct propagation of the value through the graph.
-This is suitable for attributes like emission factors or shares, which should not be affected by conversion losses.
+- **Without losses:** efficiency losses are ignored at each node, allowing direct propagation of the value through the graph.
+This is suitable for methods like weighted costs, where the costs per MJ is retrieved through recursion.

-### General Stop Conditions
+### General stop conditions
 Recursive methods need to know when to stop recursing.
 There are specific stop conditions depending on the recursive module, but in general the conditions fall into these categories:
 - Reaching a node marked as a primary source (e.g., primary energy node).
 - Encountering a node without parents (dead-end).